-I’ve included a few ideas of games you can play where you can get feedback from guests prior to the shower and games that can be played during the shower.
+In the guide, I’ve included a few ideas of games you can play where you can get feedback from guests prior to the shower; and games that can be played during the shower.
 If you’re looking for more ideas, you can visit Pinterest and find games that you think would be a hit with your group.

 As for the gifts, I’ve suggested that you include your address in the virtual baby shower invite so guests know where to send their gifts.
-Ideally, you would give guests enough time to ship their gift before you hold the baby shower, however, due to shipping delays this might be difficult.
-You could proceed with the shower, opening gifts you have received, and post pictures in your group after the shower of the gifts that were delivered after the celebration.
+Ideally, you would give guests enough time to ship their gift before you hold the baby shower.
+However, due to shipping delays this might be difficult.
+You could proceed with the shower, opening gifts you have received, and post pictures in your Facebook group at a later time to show the gifts that were delivered after the celebration.

-If you need a starting point, here are a few great eco-friendly gift ideas on Amazon.
+If you need a starting point for registry ideas, here are a few great eco-friendly gift ideas on Amazon.

-I love supporting small businesses and encourage you to consider supporting them when thinking of purchasing a gift.
-Your gift usually reflects a more personal touch and love the selection of unique, high-quality items.
+I love supporting small businesses and encourage you to consider supporting them when creating your registry.
 Here are a few of my local faves:

 Birch & Bark Natural Wood – Natural toys for imaginative minds.